JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Thy poor brush hath gone to pieces —
 May death light on this shaven fellow's head !
 This shaven fellow hath lost all his property.
-I am persecuted by those fakirs coming and going.[^xx3]
+I am persecuted by those _fakirs_ coming and going.[^288] <span id="p236"><sup><small>[ p.

-[^xx1] Shall only excite contempt.

-[^xx2] Also translated — His praise cannot be erased from paper ; that is, His praise is continually written and shall be permanent.

-[^xx3] This and the two preceding lines are also translated — Death hath lighted on these shaven fellows' heads.
-They have caused us to lose ail our property.
-There is no end to their coming or going.

-<span id="p236"><sup><small>[ p.
 236 ]</small></sup></span>

-Kabir now never speaketh of his beam or his shuttle ; His mind is only concerned with the name of God.
-His daughter and sons have nothing to eat ; Men with shaven heads are crammed night and day ; One or two are in the house, and one or two on the way.
-We have only a pallet on the ground ; they get a bed to sleep on.
+Kabir now never speaketh of his beam or his shuttle ;
+His mind is only concerned with the name of God.
+His daughter and sons have nothing to eat ;
+Men with shaven heads are crammed night and day ;
+One or two are in the house, and one or two on the way.
+We have only a pallet _on the ground_ ; they get a bed to _sleep on_.
-They rub their heads with satisfaction and carry books in their waist-bands ;
+They rub their heads _with satisfaction_ and _carry_ books in their waist-bands ;
 We get parched pulse, they bread to eat.
 The shaven-heads and my shaven-headed husband have become all one.
-Kabir replieth — These shaven-heads are the support of the drowning.
+_Kabir replieth_ — These shaven-heads are the support of the drowning.
 Hear, O blind misguided Loi,
 Kabir hath taken the protection of these shaven-heads.
 When man dies, mammon, who is described, weeps not for him.

 <p style="text-align:center;">VII</p>

-When the husband dieth, his wife weepeth not. [^xx1] .
-She findeth another protector ; And when that protector also dieth, Hell awaiteth him though he have enjoyed pleasures here.
-One woman [^xx2] alone is dear to the world ; She is the wife of all sentient beings.
-With a necklace on her neck she looketh beautiful ; She pleaseth the world, but is hateful as poison to the holy.
+When the husband dieth, his wife weepeth not. [^289] .
+She findeth another protector ;
+And when that protector also dieth,
+Hell awaiteth him though he have enjoyed pleasures here.
+One woman [^290] alone is dear to the world ;
+She is the wife of all sentient beings.
+With a necklace on her neck she looketh beautiful ;
+She pleaseth the world, but is hateful as poison to the holy.
 Adorning herself she either sitteth like an abandoned woman, Or the wretch wandereth about accursed of the saints.
-When the saints flee from her, she pursueth them ; But, by the favour of the guru, she feareth punishment.
-She is the body and soul of the infidel ; Her dreadful witch's eye falleth on me.
+When the saints flee from her, she pursueth them ;
+But, by the favour of the guru, she feareth punishment.
+She is the body and soul of the infidel ;

-* When man dieth, his wealth does not weep for him. [^xx2] Maya, wealth.
-She never becomes a widow, hence the title suhagan.

-<span id="p237"><sup><small>[ p.
+Her dreadful witch's eye falleth on me. <span id="p237"><sup><small>[ p.
 237 ]</small></sup></span>
 When the merciful holy guru met me,
-I became well acquainted with her secrets.[^xx1]
+I became well acquainted with her secrets.[^291]
 Saith Kabir, I have now turned her out,
 And she hath attached herself to the skirt of the world.
 A further description of mammon.

 <p style="text-align:center;">VIII</p>

-The guest cometh and departeth hungry From the house which hath no wealth.
-The guest loseth patience, And the host is blamed because he hath not means to entertain him.
-Hail to the woman who hath turned the heads Of very holy men and penitents high and low !
+The guest cometh and departeth hungry
+From the house which hath no wealth.
+The guest loseth patience,
+And the host is blamed because he hath not means _to entertain him_.
+Hail to the woman who hath turned the heads
+Of very holy men and penitents high and low !
 She is a miser's daughter ;
 Rejecting God's worshippers she sleepeth with everybody.
-At last standing at the saints' door, She saith, ' I have sought your protection, save me ! [^xx5] The woman is very beautiful ; Her ornaments tinkle on her feet ; As long as man is alive she attacheth herself to him ; When he dieth she quickly departeth without waiting for her shoes.
+At last standing at the saints' door,
+She saith, ‘ I have sought your protection, save me ! ’ The woman is very beautiful ;
+Her ornaments tinkle on her feet ;
+As long as man is alive she attacheth herself to him ;
+When he dieth she quickly departeth without waiting for her shoes.
 The woman hath conquered the three worlds ;
 She hath made the eighteen Purans and the places of pilgrimage love her ;
-She hath pierced the hearts of Brahma, Vishnu, and Shiv, And infatuated great kings and sovereigns.
+She hath pierced _the hearts_ of Brahma, Vishnu, and Shiv, And infatuated great kings and sovereigns.
 There are no bounds to the woman ;
 She is in collusion with the five evil passions.
 Where the vessels of the five evil passions burst, Saith Kabir, I was delivered thence by the favour of the guru.

 Without a guru man must fall and perish.

 <p style="text-align:center;">IX</p>

-If the rafters be taken from a house, the roof will fall ; So without God's name how can man be saved ?
+If the rafters be taken from a house, the roof will fall ; So without God's name how can man be saved ? <span id="p238"><sup><small>[ p.

-[^xx1] And was thus the better able to guard against her.

-<span id="p238"><sup><small>[ p.
 238 ]</small></sup></span>

-As water will not remain without a vessel, So without a religious guide man shall go to hell.
-Burn him who thinketh not on God, But whose mind is ever absorbed in the field of his body.
-As without a ploughman land cannot be tilled, As without a thread jewels cannot be strung, And as without a loop clothes cannot be fastened, So without a holy guide man shall go to hell.
-As a child cannot be born without a father and mother, As clothes cannot be washed without water, As one cannot ride without an equipage, As without music there cannot be dancing, So without a guru man cannot reach God's court.
-As the bad woman leaving her husband looketh for another, thus eager should man be to obtain a guru.
+As water will not remain without a vessel,
+So without a religious guide man shall go to hell.
+Burn him who thinketh not on God,
+But whose mind is ever absorbed in the field of his body.
+As without a ploughman land cannot be tilled,
+As without a thread jewels cannot be strung,
+And as without a loop clothes cannot be fastened,
+So without a holy guide man shall go to hell.
+As a child cannot be born without a father and mother, As clothes cannot be washed without water,
+As one cannot ride without an equipage,
+As without music there cannot be dancing,
+So without a guru _man cannot reach God's_ court.
+As the bad woman leaving her husband looketh for another, _thus eager should man be_ to obtain a guru.
 Saith Kabir, do one thing — Become holy and thou shalt not die again.

 The following hymn was a reply to some one who had addressed vile abuse to Kabir and called him a pander, a dancer, a street- walker, and a thief : —

 <p style="text-align:center;">X</p>

-Is he a pander [^xx1] who chasteneth his heart ?
+Is he a pander [^292] who chasteneth his heart ?
 He who chasteneth his heart shall escape from death.
-The pander who thoroughly chasteneth his heart, and applieth to it the touch-stone of love, Shall obtain complete deliverance.
+The pander who thoroughly chasteneth his heart, and applieth to it the touch-stone _of love_, Shall obtain complete deliverance.
 Whom do you call a pander, O people ?

-•In everything that is spoken discrimination should be used.
+In everything that is spoken discrimination _should be used_.
 Is he a dancer who danceth with his mind,
-Who is not satisfied with falsehood, who is pleased with truth, And who beateth time with his heart in the presence of God ?
-God, whose mind is pure, preserveth such a dancer.[^xx2]
+Who is not satisfied with falsehood, who is pleased with truth, And who beateth time with his heart in the presence _of God_ ?

-[^xx1] Kutan as a noun is a pander and as a verb to beat or chasten.
-There is a play on the word in the original.
-It was applied to Kabir, because when his daughter was visiting him, he allowed a strange man shelter in his house.

-[^xx2] Also translated — God steadieth the mind of such a dancer.

-<span id="p239"><sup><small>[ p.
+God, whose mind is pure, preserveth such a dancer.[^293] <span id="p239"><sup><small>[ p.
 239 ]</small></sup></span>

-Is he a street-walker who sweepeth the market-place,[^xx1] And lighteth up the five wicks ?[^xx2]
+Is he a street-walker who sweepeth the market-place,[^294] And lighteth up the five wicks ?[^295]
 I accept as my guru that street-walker
-Who embraceth the service of the lord of the nine continents.[^xx3] Is he a thief who is not envious,
+Who embraceth the service of the lord of the nine continents.[^296] Is he a thief who is not envious,
 Who uttereth God's name and curbeth his senses ?
 Saith Kabir, blessings on my divine guru,
 Who possesseth all such qualities and who is very handsome and clever.

 The following is an encomium on the staff of life :—

 <p style="text-align:center;">XI</p>